Film Vault / Painted Stages Archive

 Members of the background department pose for a photo (1998) to be included in Mulan Reflections, a humorous high-school yearbook project for the studio.
 Dubbed, "The Art Club," Background Supervisor Robert (Bob) Stanton stands in costume as muse.
 Clockwise from Bob are fellow painters, David Yorke, Xin-Lin Fan, Ron DeFelice, (myself), David Wang, David Murray, and William Silvers—yes, three Davids!.

-Bob passed on August 13, 2021, and is deeply missed by all who knew him.
-His contributions to the animation industry were immeasurable, and he earned the respect and admiration of his colleagues.
-Bob graciously posed for his portrait by me, which rests beneath my hands.
-I regret not giving it to him, as life is short.
+Bob passed on August 13, 2021, and is missed by all who knew him.
+His contributions to the animation industry were immeasurable, earning him the respect and admiration of his colleagues.
+Bob graciously sat for the portrait I painted, which rests beneath my hands in this photo.
+I only wish I had given it to him; life is short, and our marks—on canvas or in memory—remain.

 Below are examples of backgrounds I created using traditional paints and brushes.
 On each film, a dedicated team of painters (typically around 10-12) worked to produce 100-150 paintings, totaling approximately 1,000 backgrounds across the project.
-Hans Bacher’s Dreamworlds delves into the creative process behind our work.
+To learn more, Hans Bacher’s Dreamworlds delves into the creative process behind our work.

 Lilo & Stitch, 2003, watercolors

 In requesting watercolors as the medium for Lilo & Stitch’s background art, Director Chris Sanders broke with Disney's long-standing tradition of acrylics or gouache.
 The crew spent a year “ramping up,” experimenting with various brands of paints, color performance, and techniques.
-This process included an excellent workshop led by watercolor artist Thomas Schaller.
-Ultimately, Chris’s vision shaped the film’s unique style, and I personally, found the work on the film to be especially rewarding.
+This process included a workshop led by watercolor artist Thomas Schaller, whose expertise shaped our approach to applying the paint.
+Ultimately, Chris’s vision shaped the film’s unique style, and I found the work on the film to be especially rewarding.

 This watercolor background established the painted look of the Hawaiian vegetation.